ASHA Approved CE Provider Application Frequently Asked Questions

 Can an organization apply to be an ASHA CE Provider and submit courses for approval at the same time?

-No. The ASHA CEB approves Providers.
+No. ASHA CE approves Providers.
 It does not approve courses.
 An organization can offer courses for ASHA CEUs only after the organization becomes an ASHA Approved CE Provider.